-- 59. The hospitals currently have various non-healthcare-related services such as retail shops and food courts within their premises.
-Will these establishments be required to write to MOH to seek approval to be located within the premises of the hospital? - The hospital licensees will have to seek MOH's approval for the co-location of such non-healthcare related services (such as retail shops, convenience stores or food courts) and this will be given on a standing basis. - 60.
-Hospitals and medical centres today have clinics within their premises run by allied health professionals that are not listed in the First Schedule of the Allied Health Professionals Act 2011.
-Does this mean that these allied health professionals are no longer allowed to operate their clinics in the same premises? - Allied health professionals that are not listed in the First Schedule of the Allied Health Professionals Act 2011 are not on the exception list for colocation. - Therefore, licensees with clinics that co-locate with these professionals should write in to MOH to seek approval. - 61.If MOH gives approval for a licensee (e.g., outpatient medical clinic) who applies to provide a non-healthcare-related service (e.g., café) within the same premises, will there be safeguards to ensure patients are not misled? - The licensee is responsible for all services provided within the same premises. - The licensee should have overall control over the licensed premises to ensure compliance to this Act, particularly with regard to advertisements. - MOH has also imposed safeguards such as requiring the licensee to inform patients that certain parts of the services provided within the same premises are not licensed by MOH.
+- 59. Hospitals and medical centres today have clinics within their premises run by allied health professionals that are not listed in the First Schedule of the Allied Health Professionals Act 2011.
+Does this mean that these allied health professionals are no longer allowed to operate their clinics in the same premises? - Allied health professionals that are not listed in the First Schedule of the Allied Health Professionals Act 2011 are not on the exception list for co-location. - Therefore, licensees with clinics that co-locate with these professionals should write in to MOH to seek approval.

+60.If MOH gives approval for a licensee (e.g., outpatient medical clinic) who applies to provide a non-healthcare-related service (e.g., café) within the same premises, will there be safeguards to ensure patients are not misled?

+- The licensee is responsible for all services provided within the same premises. - The licensee should have overall control over the licensed premises to ensure compliance to this Act, particularly with regard to advertisements. - MOH has also imposed safeguards such as requiring the licensee to inform patients that certain parts of the services provided within the same premises are not licensed by MOH.